Protecting 3D printers from cyberattacks could be as simple as listening carefully

 Now, you’re forgiven if someone hacking a 3D printer doesn’t strike you as a particularly egregious threat.
 But they really are starting to be used for more than hobby and prototyping purposes: prosthetics are one common use, and improved materials have made automotive and aerospace applications possible.

 The problem, as some security researchers have already demonstrated, is that a hacker could take over the machine and not merely shut it down but introduce flaws into the printed objects themselves.
-All it takes is a few small air gaps, a misalignment of internal struts, or some such tweak, and all of a sudden the part rated to hold 75 pounds only holds 20.
+All it takes is a few small air gaps, a misalignment of internal struts or some such tweak, and all of a sudden the part rated to hold 75 pounds only holds 20.
 That could be catastrophic in many circumstances.

 And of course the sabotaged parts may look identical to ordinary ones to the naked eye.
 What to do?